calendar tag arrow download print

 Publication output: comparison with reference countries

-The graph below shows the percentage distribution of publications by country across the scientific fields in 2020, ranked by the proportion for Natural sciences and Engineering.
+The graph below shows the percentage distribution of publications by country across the scientific fields in 2022, ranked by the proportion for Natural sciences and Engineering.
 It is immediately apparent that the Netherlands has the smallest proportion of Natural sciences and Engineering publications.
 It is also apparent that the Netherlands has the largest proportion of Health publications.
 The Netherlands also has a high proportion of publications in Social Sciences.
+Not only has the Netherlands had a strong development in these areas, they are also areas of specialisation.

-Over the period from 2004 to 2020, the number of publications for the Netherlands increased in all scientific fields.
-Growth in the number of publications for Social Sciences and Health sciences was also faster in the Netherlands than the average for the reference countries.
+Over the period from 2006 to 2022, the number of publications for the Netherlands increased in all scientific fields.
+Growth in the number of publications for Social Sciences was also faster in the Netherlands than the average for the reference countries.
+For Health Sciences, the growth was more or less similar.

-If we exclude China, then the development of Dutch publications in the fields of Engineering, Agricultural sciences, and Natural sciences are close to the development of the reference countries.
+If we exclude China, then the development of Dutch publications in the fields of Engineering, Agricultural sciences, and Natural sciences are closer to the development of the reference countries.

 Publication output at discipline level

 A similar picture is apparent as regards volume growth for the disciplines.
-Dutch publications in all the social sciences are increasing more strongly than in the reference countries.
-For all “(natural) sciences and technical” disciplines, except astronomy, the increase is stronger in the reference countries.
-Even if we exclude China, the increase in the majority of “(natural) sciences and technical” disciplines is stronger in the reference countries.
+Dutch publications in all the social sciences (except economics and business) are increasing more strongly than in the reference countries.
+For all “(natural) sciences and technical” disciplines, except astronomy and ICT, the increase is stronger in the reference countries.
+If we exclude China, the increase in two thirds of “(natural) sciences and technical” disciplines is stronger than or equal to that in the reference countries.

 The “life sciences and health” disciplines display a mixed picture.
 For example, whereas the Netherlands has increased more in Health Sciences than the reference countries, those countries have increased more in the field of Fundamental medical sciences.